takenet/blip-docs/source/includes/en/concepts2/handle-messages.md

 ```

 <blockquote class="lang-specific http">
-<p>For this sample bWVzc2FnaW5naHViQHRha2VuZXQuY29tLmJyOjEyMzQ is a valid Key for blipmessaginghubapp chatbot.</p>
+<p>For this sample bWVzc2FnaW5naHViQHRha2VuZXQuY29tLmJyOjEyMzQ is a valid Key.
+You must to change this key</p>
 </blockquote>

 ```http